churchthemes/church-theme-content/README.md

 Church Theme Content (Plugin)
 =============================

-A WordPress plugin that provides compatible themes with church-related post types, taxonomies and custom fields.
+A WordPress plugin providing compatible themes with church-related post types, taxonomies and fields.

 Purpose
 -------

-This plugin enables the user to manage *sermons*, *events*, *people* and *locations* to be displayed by a compatible theme.
+Church Theme Content provides functionality enabling the user to manage *sermons*, *events*, *people* and *locations* to be displayed by a compatible theme.

 Experienced WordPress developers agree that functionality like this does not belong in themes since themes are intended only to control the appearance of a WordPress site.
 Content that users might expect to take with them if they switch themes should "live" in a plugin.
 Similarly, our approach is not to display content using the plugin since themes offer more control for that purpose.